AP PhD Model Program

 - Undergraduate level (CHD approval required): Physics 181, or (for students doing bio-related research) MCB 199

-In addition to three core courses, AP graduate students may choose one of the three tracks below:
+In addition to three core courses, Applied Physics Ph.D. students may choose one of the tracks below:

 Take one course from each field below, preferably at the graduate level:

 - Solid State: AP/Physics 295a, AP/Physics 195 (undergraduate level)